Telus joins Rogers in seeking to extend wireless code deadline past Dec. 1

 Telus Corp. has joined Rogers Communications Inc. in saying it can't meet a Dec.
 1 deadline for completing changes to the way customers are billed for extra data usage and international roaming charges.

-Vancouver-based Telus is asking the CRTC for permission to extend the deadline for updating its billing system to March 31, 2018 — although it anticipates some changes will be complete before that time.
+Vancouver-based Telus is asking the CRTC for permission to extend the deadline for updating its billing system to March 31, 2018 – although it anticipates some changes will be completed before that time.

 Canada's wireless carriers were told last June that they had until Dec.
 1 to comply with a number of regulations including how they set caps on wireless data usage and who is authorized to accept extra charges for accounts with more than one device user.

-In a letter to the CRTC, Telus says it's "impossible" for the company to implement the changes to its bill management system on time despite its "best efforts."
+In a letter to the CRTC, Telus says it's "impossible" for the company to implement the changes to its bill management system on time despite its "best efforts" since the CRTC announced its revised policy on June 15.

-The CRTC gave Canada's wireless carriers until 8 p.m.
-ET on Friday to respond to delays requested by Rogers.

-Rogers requested a delayed deadline of May 31, 2018, to have its billing system in compliance with the wireless code.

 A redacted version of the Telus request, dated Nov.
-16, was posted on the CRTC's website late Friday.
+16 and posted on the CRTC's website late Friday, said that there's only a small number of customers that will be affected by the delay, since the bill management system doesn't need to change for single-user accounts – only accounts with multiple users.

+"In addition, Telus provides its customers with a data manager tool that already gives an account holder of a multi-user account the ability to manage authorized users by subscription. . . .
+Because of this tool, many existing TELUS customers already have their own account level protections from bill shock," Telus says in its letter to the CRTC.

+The Telus request is similar to an earlier request from Rogers Communications Inc., which told the CRTC on Nov.
+3 that it wants to defer having its billing system in compliance with the wireless code until May 31.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.